cristiandrami/CyberSecResources/notes/System and application security/challenges/IoT/IoT Challenges.md

 `Error: A TLS error occurred.`

 This means that probably we have not the authorization to connect to the MQTT server.
-So maybe, we need a valid certificate to connect to server, because we know that the MQTT server **is secured with "top security practices"**.
+==So maybe, we need a valid certificate to connect to server, because we know that the MQTT server **is secured with "top security practices"**. ==

 At this point we could try to analyze the firmware file we can download from this [link](https://owncloud.tuwien.ac.at/index.php/s/k3njyCirLnmNnGU) using the password `mqtt_chal_1`